GuitarSoul/cisco_to_netbox_to_zabbix_import/README.md

   1. Edit yaml file
-  2. Run a .py file in cmd or all of them via Cron
+  2. Run a .py file in cmd or all of them via Cron, use --help to see all possible arguments